w3f/polkadot-wiki/docs/learn-proxies.md

 ![proxy generation](assets/polkadot_generating_proxy.png)

-Now, to add a proxy, we must first click on the selection of pallets, the button will be "submit the following extrinsic".
+To add a proxy, click on the pallet selection dropdown menu.
+The dropdown is labeled "submit the following extrinsic".
 Select the "proxy" pallet to load in all the functions that come with it.
 The `addProxy(proxy, proxy_type)` function will need to be selected in order to add in a proxy.
 The chosen proxy account that you set will be the account that has the proxy on it.
 The selected account